lightvector/KataGo/README.md

 ### Tuning for Performance
 Regardless of whether compiled yourself or using a precompiled version, you will very likely want to tune some of the parameters in `gtp_example.cfg` or `configs/gtp_example.cfg` for your system for good performance, including the number of threads, fp16 usage (CUDA only), NN cache size, pondering settings, and so on.
 You can also adjust things like KataGo's resign threshold or utility function.
 Most of the relevant parameters should be be reasonably well documented directly inline in that [example config file](cpp/configs/gtp_example.cfg).

+The OpenCL version will also automatically run a tuner on the first startup to optimize the neural net for your particular device or GPU.
+This might take a little time, but is completely normal and expected.

 ### GTP Extensions (for developers):
 In addition to a basic set of [GTP commands](https://www.lysator.liu.se/~gunnar/gtp/), KataGo supports a few additional commands, for use with analysis tools and other programs.
 KataGo's GTP extensions are documented [here](GTP_Extensions.md).